cafe-desktop/bala/README.md

 runtime requirements and without using a different ABI compared to applications and libraries written in C.

-`valac`, the Vala compiler, is a self-hosting compiler that translates Vala source code into C source and header files.
+`balac`, the Vala compiler, is a self-hosting compiler that translates Vala source code into C source and header files.
 It uses the GObject type system to create classes and interfaces declared in the Vala source code.